caraya/personal-blog/content/blog/further-thoughts-on-performance.md

 ### Consider using client hints and Network Information API to customize your users' experiences

-The [Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/) client hint request header allows us to customize the application and the payload to cost- and performance-constrained users.
+The [Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/) client hint request header allows us to customize the application and the payload to cost* and performance-constrained users.

-- Serve low-resolution images devices that request it
+* Serve low-resolution images devices that request it
-- Omit non-essential imagery
+* Omit non-essential imagery
-- Omit non-essential web fonts
+* Omit non-essential web fonts
-- Opting out of server pushes
+* Opting out of server pushes

 See [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/) for more specifics.
 Of course, your projects may need.